stritzinger/ro2erl_doc/design.md

 - Monitors client node availability
 - Handles traffic statistics and metrics
 - Manages and distributes traffic shaping rules
+- Receives and aggregates topic metrics from all bridges
+- Centrally controls bandwidth limits for topics across all bridges
 - Provides web interface for monitoring and configuration

 #### Connection Management